rundeck/docs/docs/manual/document-format-reference/resource-yaml-v13.md

 : URL to an external resource model editor service.

+Optional Entries:

+`sshport`

+: The connection port to use, 22 by default

+`ssh-keypath`

+: The path to the SSH key in the Rundeck Key store.
+For example: keys/ec2/west.pem

+`node-executor`

+: The node executor plugin that you wish to use to issue commands to nodes (Script Execution, stub, openssh, etc.)

+`script-exec`

+: Specifies the system command to run

+`script-exec-dir`

+: Specifies the working directory for the execution

+`script-exec-shell`

+: Specifies the shell to use to interpret the command, e.g. "bash -c" or "cmd.exe /c"

+`file-copier`

+: The file copier you want to use to copy files to nodes (script execution, stub, openssh, etc.)

+`script-copy`

+: Specifies the system command to execute

+`script-copy-remote-filepath`

+: Specifies the full path of the copied file

 _Anything_

 : Specify any custom attributes about node using a string value.